slavexe/GTA-V-Music-Event-Player/README.md

 - Download the latest version of **Music Event Player.dll** from Releases and place it in your scripts folder
 - .pdb files are optional and are only used for giving error reports if the script were to crash
 ## Useage
-- The key to open the menu if F3
+- The key to open the menu is F3
 - Open menu and start and stop any Music Event you want
 - It is not required to stop the current event before playing another
 ## Notes